andrewgiang/SpritzerTextView/QUICKSTART.md

 Usage
 ------------

-The library is released to maven central as an aar so all your need to do is add the following dependency to your build.gradle
+This library is released to maven central as an `aar` so all you need to do is add the following dependency to your `build.gradle`

 ```
 dependencies {